luphysics/PyMODA/README.md

 | Wavelet Bispectrum Analysis     |   Bispectrum analysis    |  Partially implemented   | Not implemented |
 | Dynamical Bayesian Inference     |   Bayesian inference    |  Not implemented   | Written, not working |

-# User's Guide
+# User Guide

 This guide is aimed at users wishing to set up and run PyMODA.
-If you're interested in modifying or contributing to the program, you should use the [Developer's Guide](#developers-guide).
+If you're interested in modifying or contributing to the program, you should use the [Developer Guide](#developer-guide).

 ## Requirements
 - Python 3.6 or higher.
 - [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html),
 newest version recommended (does not require a licence).

-## A note on operating systems
+## Operating systems

 PyMODA should run on Windows, macOS and Linux.
-Note: on macOS and Linux, `python` should be replaced with `python3` in all commands below.
+On macOS and Linux, `python` should be replaced with `python3` in all commands below.

 ## Downloading the code
-To download the code, you can click the green "Clone and download" button on the top-right of the repository page, and then "Download zip".
-Extract the zip to your desired location; for the sake of easy instructions, the folder should be renamed to `PyMODA`.
+To download the code, you can [click here](https://github.com/luphysics/PyMODA/zipball/master).
+Extract the zip file to your desired location; for the sake of easy instructions, the folder should be renamed to `PyMODA`.

 ## Preparing to run
 When the code is downloaded and Python is installed, you'll need to install the dependencies.
 To do this, open a terminal in the `PyMODA` folder and run the command `python packages/install.py`.
-This mas require elevated permissions, e.g. "Run as adminstrator" on Windows or `sudo` on Linux.
+This mas require elevated permissions, e.g. "Run as adminstrator" on Windows or `sudo` on macOS/Linux.

 To start PyMODA, run `python src/main.py` from the same terminal.
 Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](#command-line-arguments)).